9 Benefits of Nettle Tea in Pregnancy

 Helps Digestion

 Hormonal shifts during pregnancy can slow down digestion, leaving you feeling bloated or backed up (we’ve all been there!)
-Nettle tea has been traditionally used as a gentle digestive aid that may help keep things moving along more smoothly.
+People have been using nettle tea as a gentle digestive aid for ages.
+It can help make bowel movements smoother and more regular.
 But since every pregnancy is unique, be sure to chat with your healthcare provider before making nettle tea a regular part of your routine!

 When to Start Drinking Nettle Tea During Pregnancy